matthewmarr/gcp-gitlab-runner-operator/README.md

 gitlab      runner-sample   https://gitlab.com   [sample_tag_1...]     false         Pending Secret Creation
 ```

+## Workload Identity
+If Workload Identity will be used by the runners to authenticate to GCP services, supply the Service Account name under `spec.runnerServiceAccount.workloadIdentityServiceAccount`.
+This will autogenerate the K8s service account with an annotation for the Workload Identity service account.

 ## Create secret(s)

 In order for the operator create the required resources for the GitLab runner, you will need to create a secret containing the GitLab runner registration token.
 If you specified a `imagePullSecretName` or `cacertSecretName`, you will also need to create secrets for those values.